Your Path To Homeownership

 A HELOC does still use your home as collateral.
 You need to make timely payments if you want to keep your home.
 Keep in mind that your payments could vary each month, depending on your balance and interest.
 Payments on a $5,000 balance will be much lower than payments on a $20,000 balance.
 Also, HELOCs have a variable interest rate, so they could increase or decrease over time.

-Before applying for home equity loans in San Antonio, you should understand the pros and cons so you know what you’re getting into.
+Before applying for home equity loans in Texas, you should understand the pros and cons so you know what you’re getting into.
 Which is better: a home equity loan or a HELOC?

 Home equity loans are advantageous because you get all the money in your account at once and repayment is predictable.
 You pay the same amount of money every month, unlike HELOCs, which can fluctuate.
 However, the interest rates are higher because they are fixed.